gleark/ExData_Plotting1/README.md

 * reads in raw datafile
 * convert Date, Time fields into TimeStamp with POSIXlt format
-* filters dataset to contain records that:
+* filters dataset to contain records that are between  2007-02-01 and 2007-02-02
-** fall between [2007-02-01,2007-02-02]
-** are complete records, i.e. contain no NAs
+* are complete cases, i.e. contain no NAs

 This dataset is saved into a CSV format that is then loaded for use in each plotting script